apache/shardingsphere/docs/blog/content/material/committer.en.md

   https://github.com/sharding-sphere/sharding-sphere/issues/1687

 We will also regularly publish some development function tasks in the form of issue on GitHub in the future.
 Welcome to follow us by subscribing to our mailing list.
-For details, please refer to the official website：
+For details, please refer to the official website:

 http://shardingsphere.io/community/cn/contribute/subscribe/